workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

-To pass this exercise write a module that takes one four-letter _(hyphenated)_ language specifier from the `process.env.LANG`  environment variable to respond with a greeting to a person with his name in the appropriate language.
+To pass this exercise write a module that takes a two or four-letter _(hyphenated)_ language specifier from the `process.env.LANG`  environment variable to respond with a greeting to a person with his name in the appropriate language.